Cookie Consent

 Assign weightage basis the risks associated with each of these structures and plot on a 2x2 matrix, like the one below.

-#2 Making information-tracking granular
+#2 Make information-tracking granular

 A critical roadblock in the legal team’s performance measurement process is the ambit of qualitative work.
 Tasks like negotiation are not entirely depending on time.
 More often than not, they are dependent on counter-party responsiveness or approval cycles with other decision-makers in the business.